blcxtranslations/blcx/_translated/chapter-0029.md

 That that cannot be helped, techniques must be learned.
 But Lin Xuan was very careful, each time he went, he picked the most remote corners.

-To ascertain the cultivation of others, one must use their spiritual sense to check there other person.
+To ascertain the cultivation of others, one must use their spiritual sense to check the other person.
 According to the established practices of the cultivation world, this was an act of hostility, and few would do it.

 So even though a few months have passed, Lin Xuan's cultivation also jumped from the first layer to the fourth layer, but currently, no one had discovered that fact.